MerlinStacks/woodash-dashboard/CONTRIBUTING.md

-# Contributing to WooDash
+# Contributing to OverSeek

 First off, thanks for taking the time to contribute! 🎉

-The following is a set of guidelines for contributing to WooDash.
+The following is a set of guidelines for contributing to OverSeek.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## How Can I Contribute?

 ### Reporting Bugs

-This section guides you through submitting a bug report for WooDash.
+This section guides you through submitting a bug report for OverSeek.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 -   **Use a clear and descriptive title** for the issue to identify the problem.
 -   **Describe the exact steps which reproduce the problem** in as much detail as possible.